[this entire section is under review as of 12/20/2018 but is generally accurate]

 If one spouse needs support from the other while they are waiting for their trial, she or he can ask the court for an “interim income allocation”—temporary money from the other spouse.
 The parties disclose how much money they are earning and what fixed monthly bills they are paying.
 Bills are subtracted from the incoming money to get the combined net income.
 The parent who has the children most of the time gets a higher percentage of the couple’s income.
 When the judge signs the decree at the end of the divorce case, the interim income allocation ends.

 How soon after filing the divorce papers can a person re-marry?

-A person remains married until a judge has signed a final decree ending the marriage.
+A person remains married until a judge has signed a final decree ending the marriage and that decree is filed with the District Court Clerk's office.
 However, once the decree is entered, a person is officially single again and can marry immediately.
 There is no waiting period as there is in many states.

 What happens if I can’t find my spouse to serve him or her with a copy of my divorce petition?